NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/CAD/handson.md

 ### **1.1 (Bench Vise Assembly)**

-This assembly consisting of Four components, here are the components
+This assembly consists of Four components, Here are the components

 1. Base